Alternative to shell¶

 Occasionally my office machine goes down because I run R with big data, and it consumes all the memory.
 If that happens, I potentially lose the newsiest version of scripts, which is bit annoy.
 The following snippets will save all buffers in every hours.

-I shared lift with my colluge, and someimes I left at the last minutes, then what I do is call a functions that commits and upload to the repo so that I can continue work at home.
+Sometimes I have to leave at the last minutes, then what I do is call a functions that commits and upload to the repo so that I can continue work at home.

 - pull from the remote repo, and make sure the local repo is always up-to-date.